mtptisid/Multi-Model-AI-Appliaction-PolyGenAI-with-FastAPI-Vite-React/README.md

-# PolyGenix
+# PolyGenAI

-**PolyGenix** is a cutting-edge web application designed to provide a unified platform for interacting with multiple Generative AI models, including DeepSeek R1, Gemini, Groq (with LLaMA), OpenAI, and Claude Sonet.
-With a sleek, animated user interface, robust chat functionality, and features like chat history management, markdown-parsed responses, and user profile customization, PolyGenix offers a seamless and engaging experience for users exploring AI capabilities.
-Whether you're a casual user curious about AI or a developer integrating multiple models, PolyGenix simplifies the process with an intuitive and visually appealing design.
+**PolyGenAI** is a cutting-edge web application designed to provide a unified platform for interacting with multiple Generative AI models, including DeepSeek R1, Gemini, Groq (with LLaMA), OpenAI, and Claude Sonet.
+With a sleek, animated user interface, robust chat functionality, and features like chat history management, markdown-parsed responses, and user profile customization, PolyGenAI offers a seamless and engaging experience for users exploring AI capabilities.
+Whether you're a casual user curious about AI or a developer integrating multiple models, PolyGenAI simplifies the process with an intuitive and visually appealing design.

 ## Table of Contents
 - [Overview](#overview)